aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to XLSM in C++ Applications" h2="Convert EPUB to XLSM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EPUB to XLSM?</h2>

+EPUB is a popular file format for e-books, which is widely used for digital publications.
+It is an open standard format that is supported by many e-book readers.
+On the other hand, XLSM is a Microsoft Excel macro-enabled workbook format, which is used to store data and macros.
+It is a binary file format that is used to store data in a tabular form.
+Converting EPUB to XLSM can be useful for data analysis, reporting, and other purposes.

-Converting EPUB to XLSM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export EPUB to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLSM.
+<h2>How Aspose.Total Helps for EPUB to XLSM Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that can be used to convert EPUB to XLSM.
+It consists of three components: Aspose.PDF for C++, Aspose.Cells for C++, and Aspose.Total for C++.
+The first step in the conversion process is to export EPUB to XLSX using Aspose.PDF for C++.
+After that, Aspose.Cells for C++ can be used to convert XLSX to XLSM.
+This two-step process is simple and efficient, and it can be used to quickly and easily convert EPUB to XLSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}